Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 ### Advanced Dataflow Graph

-The code for the advanced dataflow (ADF) graph is divided into the following segments for easier perusal.
+The code for the ADF graph is divided into the following segments for easier perusal.

 ```C++
 #pragma once